kthamel/aws-vault-hcl-configuration/README.md

 EOF

-vault list aws/roles    #List the existing roles on aws secrets engine vault read aws/roles/   #Read the existing role on aws secrets engine vault delete aws/roles/ #Delete the existing role on aws secrets engine
+vault list aws/roles    #List the existing roles on aws secrets engine vault write aws/roles/s3-role credential_type=iam_user policy_arns=arn:aws:iam::aws:policy/AmazonS3FullAccess /# Other than using the policy documents, we can use the ARN of the required IAM ROLE #/

+vault read aws/roles/ROLE_NAME   #Read the existing role on aws secrets engine vault delete aws/roles/ROLE_NAME #Delete the existing role on aws secrets engine vault read aws/creds/ROLE_NAME #To generate credentials using the created roles vault lease revoke LEASE_ID #From this command, can revoke the generated credentials vault lease revoke -prefix aws/creds/ROLE_NAME #Can delete all the users created with this role
-# 8. Secret Engine - KV [version 1 and 2]

-vault secrets list -detailed #List secret engines with more details vault secrets enable -path="static" -description="static credentials" kv #Create secret engine for static secrets vault kv put -mount=static devops/dev user=kthamel-1 hosts=us-east-01.local password=abc123 #Put static data into kv vault secrets enable -path="static-v2" -description="static credentials" kv-v2 #Enable kv from version 2.
-Just kv is v1 vault secrets enable -path="new-static-v2" -description="static credentials" -version=2 kv #Also, this is working vault kv enable-versioning static/ #Upgrade the kv version from 1 to version 2 vault kv delete -mount=new-static-v2 data/test #Delete secret from kv [version 2 only] vault kv undelete -mount=new-static-v2 -versions=3 data/test #Undo the deletion of the secret from kv [version 2 only] vault kv destroy -mount=new-static-v2 -versions=3 data/test #Delete permanently, unable to undelete and recover vault kv rollback -mount=new-static-v2 -version=2 data/test #Rollback can set a version into the latest version vault kv patch -mount=new-static-v2 data/test password=xyz123 #Only change the once value of a secret [version 2 only] vault kv get -version=5 new-static-v2/data/test #Get secrets of specific version

-# 9. Secret Engine - Cubbyhole
+# 8. Secret Engine - Cubbyhole

 curl --header "X-Vault-Token: hvs.VAULT_TOKEN" --request POST --data '{"Name": "test-name"}' http://VAULT_IP:8200/v1/cubbyhole/test-data #Write into cubbyhole via API call